-The proposed City CD-R-3 zoning district, as conditioned, promotes low-density single-family detached residential development that is compatible with existing uses located on adjacent tracts.
+The proposed City R-3 zoning district is primarily intended to accommodate low-density singlefamily detached residential development of up to 3 dwelling units per acre.
+The uses permitted in the proposed zoning district are compatible with existing uses located on adjacent tracts.